pytorch/glow/docs/IR.md

 ### High-level Graph

-The high-level IR is a graph-based representation that's similar to the graph that you may find inside Caffe.
+The high-level IR is a graph-based representation that's similar to the graph that you may find inside Caffe or ONNX format.
 When we load the model from a file, we construct this graph in a direct translation of one operator to one node.
 It's a simple graph that allows basic transformations such as swapping the order of nodes and removing nodes.
 The graph is strongly typed, which means that inputs and output